geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 ----

 This service is used to search the attributes of features.
 Each result include a feature ID, a layer ID, a layer name, a geometry (optionally) and attributes in the form of name-value pair.
+Here is a `complete list of layers <../../../api/faq/index.html#which-layers-have-a-tooltip>`_ for which this service is available.

 URL
 ^^^